Students

 College Rules

-The college functions as a community and it is expected of each member of the community that he/she respects the rights of the others as individuals and should provide space for them to grow in knowledge and attain personal development and fulfillment after the mature measure of Jesus Christ (Eph 4:13).
+The college functions as a community and it is expected of each member of the community that they respects the rights of the others as individuals and should provide space for them to grow in knowledge and attain personal development and fulfillment after the mature measure of Jesus Christ (Eph 4:13).
 Rights entail responsibilities.
-The following set of rules is based on the fundamental tenet that each individual has a responsibility to respect the rights of the other and is expected to conduct himself/herself with self-discipline and dignity.
+The following set of rules is based on the fundamental tenet that each individual has a responsibility to respect the rights of the other and is expected to conduct themselves with self-discipline and dignity.

 Information and notification